 Pres: President (club officer role) — responsible for providing the supportive club environment members need to fulfill their self-development goals, making sure that members benefit from the Toastmasters educational program, and helping the club recruit new members and retain current ones.

-PRO: Public Relations Officer (District role) — responsible for all District public relations efforts and supporting the goals of the Trio.
+PRM: Public Relations Manager (District role) — responsible for all District public relations efforts and supporting the goals of the Trio.